sib-swiss/RNAseq-introduction-training/docs/days/mapping.md

 **Task :** Using STAR, align the raw FASTQ files of the mouseMT dataset against the mouse mitochondrial reference you just created.

- * if were not able to complete the previous task, you can use the index in `/shared/data/Solutions/mouseMT/041_d_STAR_mouseMT_reference` .
+ * if were not able to complete the previous task, you can use the index in `/data/Solutions/mouseMT/041_d_STAR_mouseMT_reference` .
  * search the STAR manual for the option to output a BAM file sorted by coordinate.
  * search the STAR manual for the option to output a geneCounts file.
  * put the results in folder `042_d_STAR_map_raw/` .

-!!! info "STAR basic parameters for mapping"
+??? success "STAR basic parameters for mapping"

 	Taken again from the manual: